 In 1978/79 Terrance went through a huge change in his view of New Age spirituality and associated philosophies, deciding to withdraw from the Homeland Foundation and Trust, the Awareness Centre, Findhorn and all other related commitments.

 In 1980, he spent a year living in the US where he attended many lectures on Philosophy, some with the great thinker and philosopher, J. Krishnamurti.

 On leaving the Homeland Foundation Trust in 1979, Terrance, for the next 3 years, continued leading workshops and giving major talks, exploring consciousness, human potential and the profound beauty of existence.
 All subjects he believed were immediate and relevant but not necessarily belonging or coupled to any ideology or particular spiritual philosophy.

-Early in 1982, a friend of Terrance, Paul Rigby commissioned Terrance to design and build a stained glass window for his new home.
+Early in 1982, a friend of Terrance, Paul Rigby asked Terrance to create a stained glass window for his new home.
 Terrance, never having cut glass nor designed an artwork of any kind offered to give it a go and undertook the project.
 It was from this point onward, Terrance never looked back.
 He established his first studio at The Glade, Wahroonga in 1982/3 where he initially designed and created contemporary and ecclesiastical stained glass and in 84 established a course, teaching glass art twice a week.
 His interest in the arts grew and a passion for sculpture, murals, water features etc., began to emerge in 1986/7.